oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 * `get_with_id(int i)` returns reference to the stored object for an index
 * `size()` returns number of stored objects

 In the TBB backend, this will use `enumerable_thread_specific` internally.
-For OpenMP, this will either pre-allocate and initialize an object for each possible thread in parallel, or build functionality similar to `enumerable_thread_specific` which will create storage on demand upon first use within a thread.
-This will be determined within the histogram PR.
+For OpenMP, this will pre-allocate and initialize an object for each possible thread in parallel.
 The serial backend will merely create a single copy of the temporary object for use.

 With this new structure we will use the following algorithm: